stefanedwards/studyGroup/index.md

 Hi!
 I'm Stefan and I want to restart the Rhus useR group.

-For this to happen, I am looking people who want to participate and show their work with `R` at monthly meetings.
+For this to happen, I am looking people who want to participate and show their work with `R` at monthly meetings, as well as users who can participate in a venue site (e.g. somebody at Aarhus University).

 ### What are the Rhus meetings?